Ensure Your Business Complies with California Privacy Law: Practical Tips for Handling Privacy Rights Requests

 Here are some practical tips to help you avoid fines and ensure that you respect the privacy of the individuals whose personal information you handle:

 1. Know the personal information you handle: Identify all personal data you collect, process, store, and share by creating a data map or inventory.
+Take particular care when it comes to sensitive personal information.

 2. Have a clear, accurate and complete privacy notice: Make sure your privacy notice complies with the requirements of the CCPA and clearly states how you collect, use, disclose, and protect personal information in an easy-to-understand way.

-4. Ensure proper handling of privacy rights requests: Set up a process for properly responding to privacy rights requests within the statutory time limits (normally, 10 or 45 days).
+5. Ensure proper handling of privacy rights requests: Set up a process for properly responding to privacy rights requests within the statutory time limits (normally, 10 or 45 days).
 The best way to do this is by creating internal policies that set out how to process each type of request, including how to verify the identity and authority of the requestors, and train your employees on the policy.

-5. Contractually oblige your service providers to assist you with privacy rights requests: Have agreements in place with the vendors to which you disclose personal information that require those vendors to forward privacy rights requests to you, only respond to requests following your instructions, and to help you obtain, correct, and delete the personal information the requests relate to.
+6. Contractually oblige your service providers to assist you with privacy rights requests: Have agreements in place with the vendors to which you disclose personal information that require those vendors to forward privacy rights requests to you, only respond to requests following your instructions, and to help you obtain, correct, and delete the personal information the requests relate to.

 Related topics: CCPA, US Privacy Laws, Compliance Tools and Advice